-Overview of Castles in Portugal
+An Overview of Luxury Historical Property in Portugal

 The oldest castle in Portugal dates back to the eighth and ninth centuries – the Castle of the Moors (Castelo dos Mouros).
 This Moorish fortress lies in the middle of the forest in Sintra and stands atop a peak in the Sintra Hills.
-The castle offers a proud display of the rich depth of history in Portugal, as well as a magnificent view that extends from Sintra all the way to the ocean.
+The castle offers a proud display of the rich depth of history in Portugal, as well as a magnificent view that extends from Sintra to the ocean.
 Sintra is also home to The Pena Palace (Palácio Nacional da Pena) and the Quinta da Regaleira.

-The 8th century saw the first castles built in the country (and perhaps even Europe) following the arrival of Berber and Arab Muslims to the Iberian Peninsula.
+The 8th Century saw the first castles built in the country (and perhaps even Europe) following the arrival of Berber and Arab Muslims to the Iberian Peninsula.
 These castles followed the designs of Roman forts found in Syria and the Levant and were known as Hsin.

 More castles in this design were built over the following centuries, coinciding with the Cordoba Caliphate, until the Hsin gradually evolved to match traditional medieval designs.
 Surviving Hsin castles are still found in many areas of Portugal.
 Examples of such include Sintra, Alcoutim, and Aljezur.